sherissago/BinarySearchInClassExercise/README.md

-Binary Search In Clas sExercise
+Binary Search In Class Exercise
 ===============================
 1. Copy and paste the following code into Processing
 ```javapublic void setup() {